 Workers’ compensation costs for construction are already double those of other industries, according to the U.S. Bureau of Labor Statistics.
 One recent survey found that U.S. businesses spend more than $1 billion a week, nearly $60 billion per year, on workers’ compensations costs for non-fatal workplace injuries.

-wearables for construction site safety
+wearable technology for construction safety

 Construction safety wearables can alert construction workers and supervisors to dangerous employee practices or on-site safety hazards.
 For example, for improved safety in construction sites, workers can don technology-enabled hardhats that allow a 360° view of surroundings, so they can spot hazards lurking behind them.
 “Smartcaps” have bands inside the hat that record brain waves to monitor fatigue.
 Exoskeletons, wearable suits that use electric motors, hydraulics and other technologies to pump up workers’ physical abilities for lifting and moving heavy objects, help prevent back and neck injuries.

-Who uses wearables in Construction?
+Who uses wearable safety technology in Construction?

-Managing wearables and workers
+Managing safety wearables and workers

-Wearables impact bottom line
+Safety Wearables impact bottom line

 Using wearables for safety on construction sites can lead to fewer accidents and workers’ compensation claims, lowering insurance premiums.
 On-site safety measures and wearble safety technology also result in higher productivity, better employee morale and lower turnover, factors that make any project more profitable.
 When construction wearable safety technology is combined with other commercial solutions, such as on-site storage, construction projects can be completed according to timeline and without injury.